-For those who are social media savvy, posting funny Vines, sharing an event using Periscope, and Snapchatting is second nature.
+For those who are social media savvy, posting funny snaps, sharing an event using Periscope, and tweeting is second nature.
 While posting to social media is a great way to keep in touch with friends and share information, after a car accident, posting to social media may harm your claim.
 Here’s what you should know about social media and car accident claims.

 Refrain from Talking about Your Accident